DocelaEpickyK3BA/DocelaEpickyK3BA/README.md

 ### 🐉 What am I doing:
 - Web design, Frontend and Backend
-- Desktop apps with help of Electron
+- Web apps with Express.js, MongoDB
 - And some stuff with Node.js

 ### 💦 Language and Libraries i use